-Further, the Board believes that there continues to be substantial independent oversight of EOG's management and a strong counterbalancing governance structure in place, as demonstrated by the following:
+The Board believes that there is substantial independent oversight of EOG's management and a strong counterbalancing governance structure in place, as demonstrated by the following:

-• We have an independent presiding director.
+- We have an independent presiding director.
 The presiding director is elected annually by and from the independent directors of our Board.
 Our Board believes that the presiding director serves a valuable role in the overall leadership of the Board by providing additional oversight of our management.
-The presiding director has clearly defined leadership authority and responsibilities, which are described in our Corporate Governance Guidelines and which include (i) presiding at all meetings of the Board at which the Chairman of the Board is not present as well as at executive sessions of the non-employee directors, (ii) serving as liaison between our executive officers and our non-employee directors and (iii) briefing our CEO and other executive officers, as needed or appropriate, on matters discussed in the executive sessions.
-Our presiding director establishes the agenda for the executive sessions of the non-employee directors and has the authority to call, and establish the agenda for, additional meetings of the non-employee directors.
-In addition, our presiding director is afforded direct and complete access to our CEO at any time as the presiding director deems necessary or appropriate, and he is available for direct communication with our stockholders as described under "Stockholder Communications with the Board" below.

-- We have a substantial majority of independent directors.
-Eight of our current ten directors meet the criteria for independence required by the NYSE, the SEC and our bylaws; only Mr. Thomas (as our former CEO) and Mr. Yacob (as our current CEO) are deemed not independent.
+The presiding director has clearly defined leadership authority and responsibilities, which are described in our Corporate Governance Guidelines and which include (i) presiding at all meetings of the Board at which the Chairman of the Board is not present as well as at executive sessions of the non-employee directors, (ii) serving as liaison between the Chairman of the Board and our other executive officers and our non-employee directors and (iii) briefing our Chairman of the Board and other executive officers, as needed or appropriate, on matters discussed in the executive sessions.
+Our presiding director establishes the agenda for the executive sessions of the non-employee directors.
+In addition, our presiding director is afforded direct and complete access to our CEO at any time as the presiding director deems necessary or appropriate, and he is available for direct communication with our stockholders as described under "Stockholder Communications with the Board" below. - We have a substantial majority of independent directors.
+Nine of our current ten directors meet the criteria for independence required by the NYSE, the SEC and our bylaws; only Mr. Yacob is deemed not independent.
 Our Corporate Governance Guidelines also provide that at least three-fifths of our directors must meet such independence standards. - Key committees are comprised solely of independent directors.
 Our Audit, Compensation and Human Resources and Nominating, Governance and Sustainability Committees are each comprised solely of independent directors.
 Each of our non-employee directors serves on each of the committees. - Non-employee directors meet regularly.
 Our non-employee directors typically meet in executive session without our employee director (Mr. Yacob) at each regularly scheduled Board meeting.
-Our non-employee directors held seven executive sessions during the year ended December 31, 2021.
+Our non-employee directors held nine executive sessions during the year ended December 31, 2022.
 As noted above, such executive sessions are chaired by the independent presiding director. - We have annual director elections.
 Our stockholders provide balance to the corporate governance process in that each year each director is elected pursuant to the majority voting provisions in our bylaws.
 Our stockholders may also communicate directly with the presiding director or any other director, as described under "Stockholder Communications with the Board" below.